Building a Business Case for Electronic Signature

 The business case for electronic signatures

-DocuSign eSignature customers report:
+Docusign eSignature customers report:

 • Time savings: Time spent collecting signatures is reduced by an average of 25-50% and contract turnaround time improves by 75%